Our expert pergola ideas will help you create a covered arbor that adds privacy, shade and scent – a tantalising project for any garden.

 7. Use the right materials

-Wood is generally considered to be the go-to for pergolas – western red cedar, iroko or oak are all popular choices right now.
+Wood is generally considered to be the go-to when planning pergola ideas – western red cedar, iroko and oak are all popular choices right now.
 ‘Sometimes we use metal or even charred oak if we are going for a slight more contemporary feel,’ says Charlotte Rowe.
-Whatever material you choose, it’s crucial that it is specified and built by a professional as it will have to withstand the weather and the weight of the plants.

 8. Set up a secluded spot for al fresco dining

-‘Cantilevering a pergola over an outdoor kitchen looks lovely and with supports only on one side allows for freer movement around and underneath it,’ says Kate Gould.
+‘Cantilevering a pergola over an outdoor kitchen looks lovely, and with supports only on one side allows for freer movement around and underneath it,’ says Kate Gould.
+This creates more space for a variety of patio furniture ideas under your pergola.

 9. Dress a pergola with wisteria